frederic-perez/AmE-dictionary/data/dictionary.md

 __mockie__ _n_ :two::hammer:
 __mocktail__ _n_ :astonished: A cocktail containing no alcohol.
 __moderate__ _v_
-__modicum__ _n_ :seven: If you want to describe a small amount of something, try modicum.
+__modicum__ _n_ :eight: If you want to describe a small amount of something, try modicum.
 If you have a modicum of interest in something, you are a little bit interested.
 Modicum comes from the Latin modicus, for moderate, and modus, for measure.
 We often use it to mean "any at all," as if "If you had a modicum of sense (i.e. any sense at all), you'd be able to see that the pencil you've spent the last five minutes looking for is tucked behind your ear." _A modicum of timidity._
 __modish__ _adj_
 __mogrify__ _v_
-__mogul__ _n_ :four::hammer: (moguls) _Feeling brave, we steered down an easy tree run, then headed to the moguls._
+__mogul__ _n_ :five: (moguls) __1__ A very rich or powerful person; a magnate. _Feeling brave, we steered down an easy tree run, then headed to the moguls._
 __mohair__
 __Mohs hardness__ _The Mohs scale of mineral hardness is qualitative and arbitrary._
 __molasses__ _n_ :five::hammer: _Pomegranate molasses._